 Fold the fleece in half with wrong sides together.
 Place the body pattern on the fold.
 Cut around the three sides while leaving the bottom in tack.
 Sew (or use fabric glue) up both sides.

 Turn the fabric right side out.
 It should resemble a diaper.
-It will look like a short fat body with a pudgy little butt when the gnome is finished.
+It will look like a short fat body with a pudgy little butt when the gnome is done.
 I promise!
 Lol!

 Add a 1/2 a cup to a cup of rice to the bottom of the gnome’s body.
-Use your own judgement on how full you want it.
+Use your judgment on how full you want it.
 I used 1/2 a cup.
 Fill the body the rest of the way up with stuffing.

-Cut several pieces of yarn to 12 inches in length.
-I used Bernat Softee Chunky yarn.
-You can use any kind of yarn.
-I like the chunky yarn because it fills the space quicker.
 Craft fur would work too.
 Before you start to glue the yarn onto the head, make sure you get an idea of where you are going to put it on the head so there will be room for the hat.
-The hat will be placed over the yarn.
+The hat will be placed on top of the yarn.

 If the first layer of yarn seems too thin, like you see in the image above, add a strand of yarn folded in half here and there underneath what you just glued to make it fuller.

-Glue the nose to the middle of the head just under the beard line using hot glue.
-Tacky glue can be used too, but will take a little longer to dry.
+Glue the gnome’s nose to the middle of the head just under the beard line using hot glue.
+Tacky glue can be used too but will take a little longer to dry.

 Finish twisting the hat to form a point at the top.
 Glue it down.

 The hat will be uneven in the back.
 Trim it straight.